Microalgae-based Astaxanthin Made in Canada

-“One of a very few supplements that can cross the blood brain barrier. “
+“One of the very few supplements that can cross the blood-brain barrier. “

 Astaxanthin is a powerful naturally-occurring antioxidant that neutralizes damaging free radicals.
 Excessive amounts of free radicals can lead to cell injury and death, which may contribute to many diseases such as cancer, stroke, myocardial infarction, diabetes, and other major disorders.
 Free radicals may also be involved in Parkinson’s disease, deafness, schizophrenia, and Alzheimer’s.
 It is also believed that free radicals underlie the ageing process.

 The highest concentrations of Astaxanthin to be found in nature are found in a freshwater algae, Haematococcus pluvialis (H pluvialis), which is notoriously difficult to culture.
 This algae ubiquitous in nature and is an important source of food for many crustaceans.
 The Astaxanthin is responsible for the pink-red colouration of the flesh of salmonoids as well as shrimp, lobsters, crayfish, and flamingos.

 - Antioxidant power 550 times that of vitamin E and 6000 times that of vitamin C

 - Protects the eyes and brain from oxidative stress

 - Reduces wrinkles, dry skin, and age spots.

 Over 40 clinical studies have shown beneficial effects on: